Launched back in 2012, AzireVPN was created by Netbouncer AB, a Swedish company. AzireVPN provides a straight-forward and intuitive VPN.

 - American Express

-- Cryptocurrency (including Bitcoin, Litecoin, Dash and DogeCoin)
+- Cryptocurrency (including Bitcoin, Litecoin, Monero and DogeCoin)

 It’s extremely rare to see a VPN provider taking cash payments.
 AzireVPN happily takes postal orders for all its services and all you need to do is send in the cash for the subscription you want along with your username or email address.
 We also love the range of cryptocurrencies on offer here; many services stop at Bitcoin, the most popular currency.